Access Gap Cover

 If you decrease/change your level of cover, you may receive a reduced or no Active Health Bonus.

 Australian Government Rebate on Private Health Insurance

-Emergency ambulance transport is covered when it results from an event that is unplanned, non-routine and which requires immediate medical attention.
+Emergency ambulance transport is covered when it results from an event that is unplanned, non-routine and which requires transport to hospital for immediate medical attention.

 You are not covered for transportation from a hospital to: your home, a nursing home, or another hospital (if you have been admitted to the transferring [first] hospital).
 You are also not covered for transportation from your home, a nursing home or hospital for ongoing medical treatment, e.g. chemotherapy or dialysis.
 No benefit will be paid in respect of air ambulance services or any ambulance attendance where a member has not been transported to hospital.

 All Queensland residents are covered by Queensland Ambulance Service (QAS) agreements, including interstate travel.
 Any claims are to be submitted directly to QAS.

 If you live in ACT and NSW an ambulance levy is included in your hospital cover.
 If you receive an ambulance account, send it to us for payment.

 When a dependant resides in NSW or ACT, but the main member's residential address is in another state, ambulance transport is only covered on combined hospital and extras covers.

 All Tasmanian residents are covered by Ambulance Tasmania.